softmagnet/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

 * 1b.
-User keys in add command with valid format but invalid String format for certain field.
+User keys in add command with valid format but invalid String format for certain fields.

     * 1b1.
 TimesTable shows an error message saying which field contains the invalid format.